 The lesson here is that if you owe the company less than the security deposit, then just pay it before you file bankruptcy.
 This should then not trigger the security deposit provision of the bankruptcy code (because you are not seeking to discharge a balance) and allow you to continue on the same account.

 If, on the other hand, you owe MORE than the average security deposit (i.e. more than $400), then list the debt on the bankruptcy and pay the security deposit later.
 You will save money.

 Sometimes, however, the bill can include payment for something like a water heater and not the provision of gas or electric power.
 In this case, you should talk to an attorney about whether you should pay the utility portion of the bill and list the balance on the water heater.

 Can You Help?

-If you live in South Jersey and are considering filing bankruptcy, please feel free to call me at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, are considering filing bankruptcy, and are ready to take action, to call me at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.

 If you are looking for more information about bankruptcy, then download my free book,Top Questions People Ask About Filing Bankruptcy in New Jersey.